 Deborah Charles on how Fellini reinvented Rome: "After the austerity of fascism and rationing, La Dolce Vita was sexy, glamorous and magnificent"

-Review: Conrad New York
+Review: Recette, New York [CLOSED]

 Plate after plate, Puglisi demonstrates just how far his ingredients can be manipulated.
 After a dish of chicken broth, cod and leeks, “Sheep’s milk yogurt, beetroot and blackcurrant” is another example of naturally sourced simplicity.
 A beetroot gelatine lies across a dome of yogurt and a scattering of dried blackcurrants finish the plate, balancing sweetness and lip-puckering sour stings.